vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.1.0/stripe-checkout/how-to-guides/radar-billing-country-rule.md

 ## Step 2 - Pass the billing country to Stripe

 Thankfully there is nothing for you to do in this step.
-As long as you have populated your orders billing country, then the Stripe payment provider will automatically send the country to Stripe using custom meta data on the transaction.
-The only important thing to know here is that this will be passed via a meta data entry with the key `orderBillingCountry`, with the value of the two letter ISO code of the given country.
+As long as you have populated your orders billing country, then the Stripe payment provider will automatically send the country to Stripe using custom meta data on the transactions customer entity.
+The only important thing to know here is that this will be passed via a meta data entry with the key `billingCountry`, with the value of the two letter ISO code of the given country.

 ## Step 3 - Sign up for Radar for Fraud Teams